Frizlab/BSONSerialization/Readme.md

 # BSONSerialization
-BSON Serialization in native Swift 3 (with the help of Apple’s Foundation)
+BSON Serialization in native Swift 3

 ## Installation & Compatibility
 Currently BSONSerialization has been tested on macOS only, in Xcode 8.2.1